Quansight-Labs/free-threaded-compatibility/docs/debugging.md

-# Uncovering concurrency issues, testing and debugging
+# Uncovering Concurrency Issues, Testing and Debugging

 Until now, the GIL has allowed developers to ignore C safety issues when writing parallel programs, since the GIL ensured that